 Without them, the Yankees haven't won a Pennant since October 15, 1981.
 On that night, they completed a 3-game sweep of the Oakland Athletics, managed by once-and-future Yankee manager Billy Martin, at the Oakland Coliseum.
 The clincher was a 4-0 Yankee win, but was only 1-0 going into the 9th inning, so Dave Righetti, that night's Yankee starter, needed to pitch well, and he did.
 Willie Randolph hit a home run, and also caught a looper for the final out behind 2nd base.

-October 15, 1981: 32 years and 1 day.
+October 15, 1981: 32 years ago today.
 How long has that been?

-We didn't know it yet, but the Yankees were at the end of the first George Steinbrenner dynasty that began to be built in 1973, won the Pennant in 1976, won the World Series in 1977 and 1978, and won the AL Eastern Division in 1980.
+We didn't know it yet, but the Yankees were at the end of the 1st George Steinbrenner dynasty that began to be built in 1973, won the Pennant in 1976, won the World Series in 1977 and 1978, and won the AL Eastern Division in 1980.

 From the 1976-78 teams, Thurman Munson was already dead.
 Catfish Hunter and Roy White were retired.
 Chris Chambliss, Mickey Rivers, Ed Figueroa and Sparky Lyle had been traded.
 So had Fred "Chicken" Stanley, who was across the field in the A's dugout with Billy.
 Oscar Gamble, Rudy May, and manager Bob Lemon had left and returned.
 So had Bobby Murcer, if you want to extend it back to 1974.
 Randolph, Reggie Jackson, Graig Nettles, Lou Piniella, Bucky Dent, Ron Guidry and Rich "Goose" Gossage remained.
 Righetti, Tommy John, Ron Davis, Rick Cerone, Bob Watson and Jerry Mumphrey had been added.

 In spite of the Pennant, the Yankees averaged only 15,804 fans per home game at the original Yankee Stadium.
 This was partly due to the South Bronx having deteriorated into an urban nightmare -- the Paul Newman cop drama Fort Apache, The Bronx was released in February of that year.
 Nobody wanted to go to The Bronx -- unless that's where your drug dealer wanted to meet and you really, really needed a fix.

 But the low attendance was also partly due to the baseball strike, which split the season into 2 halves.
-The teams that were in first place in their Divisions when the strike began -- the Yankees, the A's in the AL West, the Philadelphia Phillies in the National League East and the Los Angeles Dodgers in the AL West -- were guaranteed spots in the Playoffs, and thus had nothing to play for when the season resumed.
+The teams that were in 1st place in their Divisions when the strike began -- the Yankees, the A's in the AL West, the Philadelphia Phillies in the National League East and the Los Angeles Dodgers in the AL West -- were guaranteed spots in the Playoffs, and thus had nothing to play for when the season resumed.
 So none of them won the 2nd half Division titles: These were won by the Milwaukee Brewers, the Kansas City Royals, the Montreal Expos and the Houston Astros.

 The A's beat the Royals, the Expos beat the Phils, and the Dodgers beat the Astros.
 In the NLCS, Rick Monday's 9th-inning homer won the decisive Game 5 in Montreal, and the Dodgers won the Pennant.
 The Montreal Expos/Washington Nationals franchise hasn't been that close to a Pennant since.

 Then came the World Series.
 A banner hung at Yankee Stadium during Game 1 emphasized the fact that the Yankees had beaten the Dodgers in '77 and '78: "DON'T THE DODGERS EVER LEARN?"
-They did: Although the Yankees won Games 1 and 2 in New York, the Dodgers took the next 4, and won their first World Championship since 1963.
+They did: Although the Yankees won Games 1 and 2 in New York, the Dodgers took the next 4, and won their 1st World Championship since 1963.
 I was nearly 12 years old, and this Yankee postseason defeat still sticks in my craw more than most of the 2001-12 October losses.

 There was an NFL team in Baltimore, but it was the Colts, not the Ravens.
 There was one in St. Louis, but it was the Cardinals, not the Rams.
 There was one in Houston, but it was the Oilers, not the Texans.
 The NFL was still a League where the high-profile teams were the Oakland Raiders, the Pittsburgh Steelers, the Miami Dolphins and the Dallas Cowboys, but the San Francisco 49ers were about to begin their dynasty.